Skip to main content

 Do Nevada waiver programs have waitlists?

 They can.
-Nevada’s FE waiver renewal materials say applications may be placed on a waitlist by priority.
-Nevada’s SFCG application materials also show a capped structure.
-The right move is to ask ADSD about current availability in your region and whether the case should be marked urgent because of discharge risk or caregiver loss.
+Waivers are not the same as regular Medicaid benefits.
+Some waiver applications may be prioritized, delayed, or waitlisted.
+Ask ADSD about current availability in your region and whether the case should be marked urgent because of discharge risk or caregiver loss.

 What tax rules may apply if a family caregiver gets paid?

 Taxes depend on how the caregiver is paid.
-Wages through an agency, ISO, or FMS company are often treated like ordinary payroll.
-But some Medicaid waiver payments to a live-in caregiver may qualify for special federal tax treatment under IRS Notice 2014-7.
-Do not guess.
-Ask the payroll company how the pay will be reported and ask a tax professional whether the rule applies to your exact setup.
+Wages through an agency, ISO, or Financial Management Service company are often treated like ordinary payroll.
+Some Medicaid waiver payments to a live-in caregiver may qualify for special federal tax treatment under IRS Notice 2014-7.
+Ask the payroll company how pay will be reported, and ask a tax professional about your exact setup.

 What is the best first phone call to make in Nevada?

-If the senior may need a waiver, has dementia, or you think a spouse should be paid, the best first phone call is usually the local ADSD office.
-If the senior already has Medicaid and mostly needs everyday in-home help, the fastest first call is often the PCS start line at (800) 525-2395, option 1, then 4.
+If the senior may need a waiver, has dementia, or you think a spouse should be paid, the best first phone call is usually ADSD.
+If the senior already has Medicaid and mostly needs everyday in-home help, the fastest first call is often the PCS start line at 1-800-525-2395, option 1, then option 4.
 If you are lost, use Nevada Care Connection.

 Editorial note: This guide was written for Nevada seniors, retirees, caregivers, and adult children who need practical, state-specific answers.
 We used official Nevada Medicaid, ADSD, DWSS, CMS, IRS, and VA sources first.

 Disclaimer: This article is for general information only.
-It is not legal, tax, or individualized benefits advice.
-Final eligibility decisions are made by Nevada agencies, contractors, and health plans.
+It is not legal, tax, medical, financial, disability-rights, or individualized benefits advice.
+Final eligibility decisions are made by Nevada agencies, contractors, health plans, and official program staff.

 About the Authors